-The major function of the COE is to develop and coordinate comprehensive, educational and academic support matched to the specific needs of students.
-The primary goal of the COE is to assist students in achieving academic success by providing academic support and assistance.
+The major function of the OCED is to develop and coordinate comprehensive, educational and academic support matched to the specific needs of students.
+The primary goal of the OCED is to assist students in achieving academic success by providing academic support and assistance.

 Academic Assistance Programs include:

-- Study sessions consist of students, their peers and a trained SI leader, emphasizing learning / study strategies, test-taking strategies, and organizational skills.
+- Supplemental Instruction: Study sessions consist of students, their peers and a trained Supplemental Instruction (SI) leader, emphasizing learning/study strategies, test-taking strategies, and organizational skills.
 The SI leader is a "cognitive role model"; a student who can demonstrate and show how students think about and process course content.
 Working with small groups during regularly scheduled meetings, the SI leader facilitates discussion in a structured environment so that students can actively interact and discover strategies that will empower them to master concepts and applications.

-- SI sessions begin the first week of class and continues throughout the academic year, however attending SI sessions is voluntary and are not substitutes for attending class.
+- SI sessions begin the first week of class and continues throughout the academic year.
+Attending SI sessions is voluntary and are not substitutes for attending class.